Getting Your Financial Ducks In A Row Rotating Header Image

 Converting Directly From a 401(k) to a Roth IRA

-The process is identical to the process for converting from a traditional IRA to a Roth IRA.
-You can make this conversion from your or your spouse’s:
+The process is identical to the process for converting directly from a traditional IRA to a Roth IRA.
+You can make this conversion from your:

-• Employer’s qualified pension, profit-sharing or stock bonus plan (including a 401(k) plan),
+• Employer’s qualified pension, profit-sharing or stock bonus plan (including a 401(k) or other plan),

 • Annuity plan,